michaelwknott/michaelwknott.github.io/content/esd-project-01.md

 1. Recording assessment data related to athlete's fitness qualities
 2. Providing feedback to athletes and coaches on fitness progression
-3. Prescribing individulised conditioning sessions based upon assessment results
+3. Prescribing individualised conditioning sessions based upon assessment results

 Currently the process takes a number of steps involving multiple Excel workbooks and a lot of copy and paste.